🍡 mochi

 Cache

-MochiCache wraps stale-while-revalidate-cache for caching server-side data — typically slow upstream API calls.
+MochiCache caches server-side data — typically slow upstream API calls — with stale-while-revalidate semantics.
 Construct once at module scope and share the instance across requests.

 // src/lib/cache.ts